Dr. James Henderson

 How much do Guatemala travel shots cost?

 Vaccination costs vary widely.
 Hepatitis A costs $60-100 per dose, Typhoid $80-120, Yellow Fever $150-250, and Rabies $200-300 per dose.
-Many health insurance plans cover travel vaccinations, so check with your provider before paying out of pocket.
+Many health insurance plans cover travel vaccinations.

 Are Guatemala travel shots covered by insurance?